 Secure Clusters in Any Cloud, on Any K8s Distro

 Secure Multiple Clusters from a Single Pane-of-glass

-Calico Enterprise enables IT organizations to centrally secure clusters and workloads running on different infrastructure and using different Kubernetes distributions to enable and ensure consistent network security and policy management across the environment.
-You benefit from a single, unified management plane that functions as a centralized point-of-control for multiple deployments of Calico Enterprise
+With Calico Enterprise and Calico Cloud, IT organizations can centrally secure clusters and workloads running on different infrastructure and using different Kubernetes distributions to enable and ensure consistent security and policy management across the environment.
+You benefit from a single, unified management plane that functions as a centralized point-of-control for multiple deployments of Calico Enterprise and Calico Cloud.

-- Delivers single-pane-of-glass control – For unified networking, security, and observability on multiple clusters
+- Delivers single-pane-of-glass control – For unified security and observability on multiple clusters

 Secure Multiple Clusters in Any Cloud, on Any Kubernetes Distribution

 - Works anywhere

 - With any combination of Kubernetes distributions

 Federate Resources Across Clusters by Identity, Policy and Service

 - Federate by Identity: When you have applications spread across clusters that need to talk to each other, and you want to use security policy to protect that traffic